tuesy/jimmypoll/README.md

 > 1. Yes
 > 2. No

 When you click "OK" after entering the question, you start a poll.
 Users will hear a sound and see two choices by default, "Yes" and "No", that they can vote on.
-Once the first vote is submitted the screen will show live poll results.
-Users can change their vote at any time and vote as often as they'd like--each user has a single vote.
+Once the first vote is submitted the screen will show live results.
+Users can change their vote at any time but each user has a single vote.
 When you click the Poll button again and enter another question, a new poll will start.

-## Custom Choices
+## Custom Answers

-Hosts can customize the choices beyond "Yes" and "No".
-You can specify up to *6* choices by appending them to the end of the question separated by the "|" character.
+Hosts can customize the answers beyond "Yes" and "No".
+You can specify up to *6* by appending them to the end of the question separated by the "|" character.
 For example:

 ```
 how many fingers am I holding up|one|two|three|four